-Having been home educated since the third grade, Dunn said the flexibility of the Veterinary Science online course has allowed her to not only continue with her additional schoolwork, but also enjoy her various other passions—such as reading, writing, drawing and working at the veterinary clinic.
+Having been home-educated since the third grade, Dunn said the flexibility of the Veterinary Science online course has allowed her to not only continue with her additional schoolwork but also enjoy her various other passions—such as reading, writing, drawing, and working at the veterinary clinic.

 “I’ve been a big lover of animals my whole life,” said Dunn, who owns a cat named Sammy and a dog named Jolly.

-As a student technician assistant, Dunn said her role at the clinic entails cleaning up after and caring for the animals—such as taking dogs on walks, feeding all of the animals and assisting technicians with administering medication.
+As a student technician assistant, Dunn said her role at the clinic entails cleaning up after and caring for the animals—such as taking dogs on walks, feeding all of the animals, and assisting technicians with administering medication.

 With an obvious passion for animals, as well as an eagerness to learn, the home-educated student who is now in the 12th grade said enrolling in the online course at VLACS helped her gain the experience she needed to assist in anything that came her way at the vet clinic.

-For example, Dunn said she has seen a lot of cases come through the clinic involving feline leukemia virus and didn’t know much about the malady before taking the Veterinary Science online course at VLACS.
+For example, Dunn said she has seen a lot of cases come through the clinic involving the feline leukemia virus and didn’t know much about the malady before taking the Veterinary Science online course at VLACS.